Hidden heroes – Dan Oldham.

-By training I am Chartered Building Services Engineer (MCIBSE) and for 30 years I have worked almost exclusively with data centres.
-As a civil servant with the UK Government, I was involved with some of the earliest data centres, or computer centres as they were known at the time, as UK income tax was computerised.
-This and subsequent roles with engineering consultancy WS Atkins, and IT services giant EDS, managing an ever changing and very mixed portfolio of data centres, gave me enormous experience in improving and consolidating the 'live' assets gained through outsourcing deals.
+By training I am Chartered Building Services Engineer (MCIBSE) and for 30 years I have worked almost exclusively with data centers.
+As a civil servant with the UK Government, I was involved with some of the earliest data centers, or computer centers as they were known at the time, as UK income tax was computerised.
+This and subsequent roles with engineering consultancy WS Atkins, and IT services giant EDS, managing an ever changing and very mixed portfolio of data centers, gave me enormous experience in improving and consolidating the 'live' assets gained through outsourcing deals.

 What excites you about working at DigiPlex?

 I like to roll my sleeves up and get stuck into the detail with a view to making things as good as they can be.
 Over the past 20-years I have worked in or with almost every role at DigiPlex and so have practical experience and technical understanding of exactly what we do, why we do it and how things work.
 Professionalism and attention to detail are hard-wired into the DigiPlex culture.
 I love working with like-minded people to leverage our knowledge and insight not only to deliver what customers want, but to suggest approaches, specifications, and parameters that they may not have considered.
 In doing this we help DigiPlex deliver outstanding solutions within budget whilst still driving profitable growth.
 Ultimately, the joy in my role is seeing DigiPlex delivering customer’s requirements in a well-designed, robust, and efficient ways.

 How do you see the industry growing?